Ciudad del Carmen: Villa title

 From 1848, due to the social war, the population of Carmen and Sabancuy increased; the Party would count 12,352 inhabitants in the year of 1852, added those established in Palizada.
 By the year 1849, there was already agricultural production by the course of Palizada, Cerillos and Atasta.
 The existence of trapiches allowed to process panela, sugar and brandy; rice, corn, cotton, and vegetables, onions, peanuts and sweet potatoes were grown, among others.
-The town of Carmen caught fire on the days of March 16 to 18, 1850.
+The town of Carmen caught fire on the days of 16 to 18 March 1850.
 The guano of the roofs, the weather and the weakness of the buildings caused them to be swept by fire, a tragedy whose origin was suspicious.
 But the population survived and three years later it was planned with the impulse of the authority exercised by General Tomás Marín.

 The fire left those who had been prosperous merchants in misery; An example is the disappearance of the Preciat and Gual company, which lost goods for 10,000 pesos and buildings that were calculated with a value of 30,000 pesos; or the MacGregor house, which disappeared when three buildings that cost 20,000 pesos were reduced to ashes; Domingo Trueba lost in merchandise and buildings 56,000 pesos.
 Others were fortunate not to lose all of their assets in the fire, and two of the most important dye stick marketers were saved: Benito Anizán and Victoriano Nieves.
 Esteban Paullada also saved his estate.